mattermost/docs/source/administration/config-settings.rst

 Enable sign-in with email
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True**: Mattermost allows users to sign in using their email and password.
+**True**: Mattermost allows account creation using email and password.

 **False**: Sign in with email is disabled and does not appear on the login screen.
+Use this value when you want to limit sign up to a single sign-on service like AD/LDAP, SAML or GitLab.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableSignInWithEmail": true`` with options ``true`` and ``false`` for above settings respectively.                     |